 Ivor began to show the same skills as his elder brother Shoni.
 He was signed to Merthyr Tydfil FC and it wasn’t long before he was on his way to Swansea Town.
 From there his talents were spotted by West Bromwich Albion where he transferred in 1921.
 He was the first of the family to gain international recognition, being selected to play for Wales 10 times during his career.
 Family History Data

 Signed for Merthyr Town in 1933.
 After six weeks he was transferred to Everton, playing alongside the likes of Dixie Dean.
 Moved on to Southend, playing over 500 games and becoming a firm favourite with the fans.
-Finished his career at Barrow after which he continued playing amateur football with Shirley Town in Birmingham.
-Family History Data – Emlyn at Wembley
+Finished his career at Barrow after which he continued playing amateur football with Nuneaton Borough and Shirley Town in Birmingham.
+Family History Data Emlyn at Wembley

 Bryn started his career at Merthyr Town but soon moved over to Ireland playing with Glenavon.
 On his return to Wales, he played for Aberaman where he was quickly signed up by Wolverhampton Wanderers.
 A real favourite with the Molineaux crowd who nearly rioted when he was transfered for a record £14,000 in August 1938 to Arsenal.
 It was front page news, knocking talk of the impending world war that was facing the UK.

-Aston Villa were after the talented Bert.
+Bert was signed to Southend United and Aston Villa were after his footballing talents.
 However, with the outbreak of World War 2, Bert was sent to Burma with the South Wales Borderers.
 Unfortunately, he never returned, being killed in action against the Japanese.
 Family History Data

 Ken is the son of Emlyn.
 He played professionally at Swansea, Southend and Gravesend, but injury put him out of the game.
 He wasn’t finished with the game though, and became a sports journalist with the Daily Mirror.
 Following on from there he became sports writer at the Sunday Mirror and then the Independent.